-Phase 1) SPA Moors SAC Dales SAC Chase SAC short stay and long stay visitor accommodation; the expansion of existing tourist attractions and facilities and the provision of compatible new tourist attractions and facilities; and actions to protect and enhance the biodiversity of the valley, including the maintenance, buffering and connection of designated sites and actions to mitigate climate change.
-The HRA of the Churnet Valley Masterplan conclude that it would not result in any LSEs on European site within the area.
-An aim of the Masterplan is to attract and hold tourists within the Churnet Valley and it ma complement and ease pressures on the neighbourin Peak District National Park.
-Although LSEs from this policy alone are not identified
+Policy Name Peak District Moors (South Pennine Moors Phase 1) SPA Peak District Dales SAC Cannock Chase SAC Comments short stay and long stay visitor accommodation; the expansion of existing tourist attractions and facilities and the provision of compatible new tourist attractions and facilities; and actions to protect and enhance the biodiversity of the valley, including the maintenance, buffering and connection of designated sites and actions to mitigate climate change.
+The HRA of the Churnet Valley Masterplan concluded that it would not result in any LSEs on European sites within the area.
+An aim of the Masterplan is to attract and hold tourists within the Churnet Valley and it may complement and ease pressures on the neighbouring Peak District National Park.
+Although LSEs from this policy alone are not identified uncertainty is recorded in the screening because this policy will need to be considered for potential in combination effects with the policies which direct housing growth to Leek - Policy SS6 (Leek Area

-Table D.1: Findings of the Screening of Preferred Options Policies and Site Allocations Policy Name Peak District Moors (South Pennine Moors Phase 1) SPA Pennine Peak District Dales SAC Cannock Chase SAC Comments Strategy) and Policy SS7 (other rural areas) along with the allocation sites listed in Policy HC2 and EC2.
+Policy Name Peak District Moors (South Pennine Moors Phase 1) SPA Pennine Peak District Dales SAC Cannock Chase SAC Comments Strategy) and Policy SS7 (other rural areas) along with the allocation sites listed in Policy HC2 and EC2.
 SS12 - PLANNING OBLIGATIONS AND COMMUNITY INFRASTRUCTURE LEVY NP NP NP NP SD1 - SUSTAINABLE USE OF RESOURCES PP PP PP PP This policy aims to reduce carbon emissions which should have an indirect benefit on European sites through reductions in air pollution and reduction in contributions to climate change.
 This policy also seeks the efficient use of resources including water, which could have an indirect benefit for the European sites some of which contain habitats vulnerable to change sin water regimes.
 SD2 - RENEWABLE / LOW CARBON ENERGY ME ME ME NP This policy sets out that Council will assess wind turbine schemes in line with the Government's specific policy on wind turbines.
 For all other forms of renewable energy the Council will support small and large-scale stand alone renewable or low-carbon

-Table D.1: Findings of the Screening of Preferred Options Policies and Site Allocations Policy Name Peak District Moors (South Pennine Moors Phase 1) SPA South Pennine Moors SAC Peak District Dales SAC Cannock Chase SAC Comments energy schemes subject to the impact on designated sites of European (or successor), national and local biodiversity and geological importance in accordance with policy NE1.
+Table D.1: Findings of the Screening of Preferred Opt tions Policies a nd Site Alloca ations Policy Name Peak District Moors (South Pennine Moors Phase 1) SPA South Pennine Moors SAC Peak District Dales SAC Cannock Chase SAC Comments energy schemes subject to the impact on designated sites of European (or successor), national and local biodiversity and geological importance in accordance with policy NE1.
 SD3 - SUSTAINABILITY MEASURES IN DEVELOPMENT PP PP PP PP This policy aims to reduce carbon emissions which should have an indirect benefit on European sites through reductions in air pollution and reduction in contributions to climate change SD4 - POLLUTION PP PP PP PP This policy provides protection to European sites from pollution.
-SD5 - FLOOD RISK NP NP NP NP E1 - NEW EMPLOYMENT DEVELOPMENT TG TG TG NP E2 - EMPLOYMENT ALLOCATIONS × √ √ NP Employment allocations in the Leek area could result in effects on air quality which require further investigation in the HRA, both alone and in
+SD5 - FLOOD RISK NP NP NP NP E1 - NEW EMPLOYMENT DEVELOPMENT TG TG TG NP E2 - EMPLOYMENT ALLOCATIONS √ ✓ ✓ NP Employment allocations in the Leek area could result in effects on air quality which require further investigation in the HRA, both alone and in